Cedric-Perauer/Semi_Automatic_Keypoint_Labeling/README.md

 Take a look at the terminal for information on which mode it switches to.

 ## Update Label Database
-Make sure to git branch when you label :
+Make sure to git branch when you label as a team :
 ```bash
 git branch <your_name>labeling
 git checkout  <your_name>labeling